xiongjoh/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain what a token is used for.
+1. Explain what a token is used for. tokens are used to authorize access to user data
-2. What steps can you take in your web apps to keep your data secure?
+2. What steps can you take in your web apps to keep your data secure? we can have authorizations and private routes so that our paths are not accessible to unauthorized users
-3. Describe how web servers work.
+3. Describe how web servers work. web servers takes requests and sends back data as a result using keys/identifications, they can mean a computer that stores code or a program that runs on the computer.
 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+C(create): POST, R(read): GET, U(update): PUT, D(delete):DELETE

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.